-Restarting After Extended or Overnight Burns
+Restarting After Extended Burns

 - 1. Open door and rake hot embers towards the front of the heater.
 Add a couple of dry, split logs on top of embers, close door. - 2.
-Adjust air control to "H" (Start) position and in just a few minutes, logs should begin burning. - 3.
+Adjust air control to "H" (high) and in just a few minutes, logs should begin burning. - 3.
 After wood has charred, reset air control to desired setting. - 4.
-To achieve maximum firing rate, set control to high.
+To achieve maximum firing rate, set control to "H" (high).
 Do not use this setting other than for starting or preheating fresh fuel loads.